Access vital new ESG skills and accelerate your Oil and Gas career

 See All Upcoming Sessions

 Get a holistic view of CCUS by taking our two live courses together.
 Save 25% when you bundle!
 Our Carbon Capture in Practice: Technical Considerations and Cost Analysis course, developed by industry expert Wayne Monnery, will provide a technical overview of carbon capture technologies and their readiness.
 By combining key cost and technology data with practical implementation insights, this course will prepare you to support your next carbon capture project.
-This live course is scheduled for Tuesday, May 7, 2024 from 8:30 a.m. to 12 p.m.
+This live course is scheduled for Thursday, May 29, 2025 from 8:30 a.m. to 12:00 p.m.
 MT.
 The CCUS Essentials for Energy Leaders course developed by globally recognized CCUS expert Richard Baker will provide discussion around key considerations for carbon utilization and storage.
 Using major CCUS projects as case studies, you will gain an understanding of the economics and risks associated with choosing and managing reservoirs for carbon storage.
-This live course is scheduled for Tuesday, May 14, 2024 from 8:30 a.m. to 12:00 p.m.
+This live course is scheduled for Thursday, June 5, 2025 from 8:30 a.m. to 12:00 p.m.
 MT.
 Our ESG Learning instructors and course developers have a wealth of experience delivering ESG solutions to the global energy industry.
 Dr. Wayne Monnery has more than 30 years of oil and gas experience, specializing in gas processing (CO2 removal, pipeline hydraulics, separation, dehydration, sour gas treating, sulfur recovery, acid gas injection and refrigeration processes).
 Currently he is an adjunct professor at the University of Calgary, the Director of technology at SIGIT Academy, and an integrated engineering and solutions provider.
 Monnery is involved with carbon capture, teaching a course on the surface facilities technology, working as the process SME on a large SAGD carbon capture project and assisting other clients to determine best processing options.
 He has a PhD in Chemical Engineering from the University of Calgary.
 Richard Baker is a globally recognized expert in CCUS with over 37 years of practical experience in reservoir engineering, simulation, EOR and thermal projects.
 He has worked on hundreds of reservoir characterization/reservoir simulation projects in North America, Russia, Indonesia, South America, North Africa, Middle East and the North Sea.
 Richard has held senior reservoir engineering positions at both Shell and Husky Oil.
 In addition to authoring and co-authoring 60+ technical papers, he is an Adjunct Professor at the University of Calgary.
-Additional Information All course materials will be available (for viewing only) to those who register after the date of each live event All students will receive an Evaluate Energy ESG Learning Certificate after completing the two courses Prices are in US dollars Still have questions?
-Connect with us directly via email: esglearning@evaluateenergy.com.
+Additional Information All course materials will be available (for viewing only) to those who register after the date of each live event Prices are in US dollars We have affordable subscription options for individuals, teams and companies.
+With a subscription you get unlimited access to our full library of live and e-learning courses.
+Still have questions?
+Connect with us at esglearning@evaluateenergy.com.
 Read more

 Learners will explore the United Nations Sustainable Development Goals (SDGs) and learn how to apply them effectively in practice to drive sustainable development.
 Through practical examples, videos and case studies, learners will gain a comprehensive understanding of the SDGs and acquire the necessary skills to align their organizations' strategies, projects, and initiatives with these global targets.
 Learning Objectives Understand the background, interconnectedness and global significance of the United Nations Sustainable Development Goals (UN SDGs) Familiarize yourself with the SDG framework including the structure, components, and specific targets and indicators within the SDGs Integrate SDGs into organizational strategy, mission, and vision, and identify opportunities for aligning organizational goals with the SDGs Analyze case studies and practical examples of organizations effectively implementing SDGs to apply learnings to your own contexts Gain a deeper understanding of how the energy sector is intricately linked to the achievement of various SDGs Course Developers The Evaluate Energy ESG Learning team consists of researchers, oil and gas writers, and e-learning design specialists along with the collective data intelligence and analytics capabilities of geoLOGIC systems.
 Courses are developed alongside engagement with producers, midstream companies, oilfield services, investors, regulators, and ESG reporting agencies.
-Curriculum Introduction to UN SDGs Navigating the SDG Framework Applying SDGs in Organizational Strategy SDGs in the Energy Sector Measuring and Monitoring Progress Engaging Stakeholders and Partnerships Additional Information Prices are in US dollars Still have questions?
+Curriculum Introduction to UN SDGs Navigating the SDG Framework Applying SDGs in Organizational Strategy SDGs in the Energy Sector Measuring and Monitoring Progress Engaging Stakeholders and Partnerships Additional Information Prices are in US dollars We have affordable subscription options for individuals, teams and companies.
+With a subscription you get unlimited access to our full library of live and e-learning courses.
+Still have questions?
 Connect with us at esglearning@evaluateenergy.com.
 Read more

 Our comprehensive Carbon Capture, Utilization, and Storage (CCUS) course merges strategic, technical, economic, and regulatory perspectives, providing a well-rounded view of the technology.
 We unravel the complex policy and regulatory frameworks surrounding CCUS and discuss the necessary policy and regulatory measures to support CCUS advancement.
 You will learn the economics of CCUS projects, including cost factors and financial barriers.
 Learning Objectives Explain the strategic importance of CCUS in global decarbonization efforts Identify and describe various technologies within the CCUS value chain Assess the commercial readiness of different CCUS technologies Understand the global status of CCUS deployment and its real-world applications Identify key challenges in the development and implementation of CCUS Course Developers The Evaluate Energy ESG Learning team consists of researchers, oil and gas writers, and e-learning design specialists along with the collective data intelligence and analytics capabilities of geoLOGIC systems.
 Courses are developed alongside engagement with producers, midstream companies, oilfield services, investors, regulators, and ESG reporting agencies.
 Curriculum 1.
 CCUS Fundamentals and global impact 2.
 Exploring the CCUS technology spectrum 3.
 Economic viability and opportunities in CCUS 4.
 CCUS policy and regulatory framework 5.
-Key takeaways from CCUS insights Additional Information Prices are in US dollars Still have questions?
+Key takeaways from CCUS insights Additional Information Prices are in US dollars We have affordable subscription options for individuals, teams and companies.
+With a subscription you get unlimited access to our full library of live and e-learning courses.
+Still have questions?
 Connect with us at esglearning@evaluateenergy.com.
 Read more

 Shopping Cart